jjdblast/bigdata-pipeline_wiki/Environment-README.md

 * Here are some of the (non-FATAL) errors you will see along with their (non-FATAL) descriptions

 ### java.net.BindException: Address already in use
 * Every Spark Application binds to an admin port for the admin UI - including Zeppelin which is a long-running Spark Application (similar to Spark Streaming)
 * Spark will start at port 4040 and +1 until it finds an open port - throwing a WARN on every attempt
 * When you start Zeppelin, for example, this will bind to the first available port after 4040
 * We usually start Zeppelin first, so this usually binds to port 4040, but every Spark job after will throw a scary WARN.
 * Ignore this

+### Strange behavior in notebooks
+* Notebooks need to be run from top to bottom.
+* If you run them out of order - or jump between notebooks - your variable assignments may clobber each other